-The programs are characterized by their rigor and relevance to today's increasingly diverse schools.
+The Preliminary Teaching Credential program is characterized by its rigor and relevance to today's increasingly diverse schools.
 Classes are small, professors are accessible, and field supervisors provide individual mentoring.

 Hands-on classroom experience